Google for Work

 The Retail Agility Challenge

-- Google for Work held more than 30 hours of in-depth discussions with more than 150 senior executives who attended from 30 of Google’s top retail prospects including Vodafone, Aldi and Ikea
+This innovative experience excited so much interest that it enabled Google for Work’s senior team to engage in more than 30 hours of face-to-face discussion with more than 150 senior executives from 50 of the UK’s largest retailers, including Vodafone, Aldi and Ikea.